Dhruv9544/NumberMind_Replit/replit.md

 # Overview

 NumberMind is a real-time multiplayer logic deduction game based on the classic "Bulls and Cows" concept.
 Players compete to guess each other's secret 4-digit number using strategic reasoning and feedback.
-The application is built as a full-stack web application with a React frontend and Express backend, featuring real-time gameplay through WebSocket connections and comprehensive user authentication via Replit Auth.
+The application is built as a full-stack web application with a React frontend and Express backend, featuring real-time gameplay through WebSocket connections and comprehensive user authentication via email/password with verification.

 # User Preferences